kaykRodr1gu3s/PySharkAnalyzer/README.md

 ```python
 self.pyshark_obj = pyshark.FileCapture(f'./2023-12-15-TA577-Pikabot-infection-traffic.pcap')
 ```
-The pcap name that i use as example is ```2023-12-15-TA577-Pikabot-infection-traffic.pcap``` , put your pcap name that are on the directory
+The pcap name that i use as example is ```2023-12-15-TA577-Pikabot-infection-traffic.pcap``` , put your pcap name that are on the directory.

 For change the csv name, change the string name
 ```python